DJ2211/AI-Interviewer/README.md

 }
 ```

-5. Install the Kokoro TTS onnx model

-6. Run the Backend API
+5. Run the Backend API
 Open a terminal in your API project folder and start the server:

 ```sh